Sheehan007/GeoTrade-Analytics-Dashboard/README.md

 | `admin` | `admin123` | admin |
 | `analyst1` | `pass123` | analyst |
 | `viewer1` | `pass123` | viewer |

-## Notes

-This project stores demo passwords in plain text because it is a DBMS class-style prototype.
-For production use, add password hashing, session management, input hardening, and least-privilege database credentials.